 The three day visit left the townsfolk with a range of impressions.
 Some basked in his genius and marveled how his mind worked.
 Others admired what he once was, but weren’t happy about being kept waiting.
 Still others perceived him as an old guy unable to meet his commitments or get out of the room at checkout time.
 But some patient souls were willing to approach him at his own speed and made a friend for life.

-Hudson, 84, is now living in a care facility in New York’s coincidentally named Hudson Valley, where, we are told, it doesn’t look good.
+Hudson, 84, is now living in a care facility in upstate New York.
+It is said that his health is not good.

 The adventure began in early August 2011, when Upstage owner Mark Cole found a copy of “Cahoots,” the band’s fourth album, on a table outside of the club.
 He brought it inside and placed it behind the bar, where it was unclaimed.
 A few weeks later he received a call from guitarist Eric Fridrich, offering the opportunity to book Garth later in the month.
 Fortunately he had two open dates.
 He gave Fridrich a firm yes and began spreading the word.

 Prior to his arrival I conducted a 30 minute phone interview with Garth for the Peninsula Daily News.
 I had a list of questions, which he largely ignored in favor of a music history lesson.
 He was less interested in the history of rock and roll than in the swing era of the 1940s, before guitars took over.
 He passed on questions about Bob Dylan and preferred to talk about how Bach walked 200 miles to learn from one of his idols.

 “This is amazing when you consider what they wore on their feet in those days,” he said.
 I used the quote in the article, managing to isolate enough other quotes to suggest that the conversation took place in a linear fashion.